railsbridge-boston/railsbridge-boston/views/installfest/interactive_ruby.markdown

 write a line of code and press 'Enter', the code executes and shows you the result.
 This allows you to experiment and get instant feedback.

-1. Start up a new command prompt.
+1. Start up a new command prompt (or 'Terminal').

 2. To run irb, type